-"Dazzling in its breadth and sweep, it skillfully integrates macroscopic views of Judaism and Jewish history with precise, often microscopic, details." - LAWRENCE KAPLAN, MCGILL UNIVERSITY
+"Dazzling in its breadth and sweep, it skillfully integrates macroscopic views of Judaism and Jewish history with precise, often microscopic, details."

-"Readers will be inspired."

-- PUBLISHERS WEEKLY

 The Triumph of Life is Rabbi Irving Greenberg's magnum opus a narrative of the relationship between God and humanity as expressed in the Jewish journey through modernity, the Holocaust, the creation of Israel, and the birth of Judaism's next era.

-"The culminating expression of Rabbi Irving Greenberg's profound erudition and critical thinking is invaluable."

-- RABBI DAVID ELLENSON Z"L

-GET YOUR COPY
+"The culminating expression of Rabbi Irving Greenberg's profound erudition and critical thinking is invaluable." - RABBI DAVID ELLENSON Z"L GET YOUR COPY